Best headphones for music 2024: Elevate your listening with our top picks

 This was addressed with the launch of the Apple AirPods Max – an on-ear set of wireless headphones which, let’s face it, look the business thanks to Apple’s impeccable design.
 Thankfully, they also sound fantastic – and so they should with the hefty price tag they carry.

-The Apple AirPods Max have Active Noise Cancellation which is superb and really lets the music shine through – especially when paired with Apple Music and its lossless/spacial audio features.
+The Apple AirPods Max also have some of the best Active Noise Cancellation around and it really lets the music shine through – especially when paired with Apple Music and its lossless/spacial audio features.
 And rather than going completely touch-free, Apple have included a digital crown similar to that found on the Apple Watch.
 This controls volume, playback, pause and skip functions.

 Built quality is fantastic although with so much metal on the outer shell, they’re not the lightest headphones in the world.
 That said, they are comfortable to wear for long stretches thanks to the mesh headband support and soft ear cups – which can be replaced.